verticle-io/oculus/README.md

 $ kubectl apply -f oculus-deployment.yaml
 ```

-Now head to https://fireboard.verticle.io and open the Fireboard web application.
+Now head to https://fireboard.verticle.io and open the Fireboard web application and trigger some events on your cluster.